jeka-dev/jeka/org.jerkar.core/src/main/doc/tutorial.md

 With this definition, you only have to execute `jerkar doVerify` to trigger a SonarQube analysis including test coverage.

+## Playing with _MavenStyleBuild_ and the others

+A given project can have many Jerkar build definition.
+Ifyou want to play with this build definition the same way you did for _AClassicalBuild_, just mention `-buildClass=MavenStyleBuild` in the command line.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>